divya-binil/www.intellectualfrontiers.com/src/content/post/patent-summaries/the-future-of-digital-exchanges-and-data-ownership-management-in-a-marketplace-network.md

 ### Digital Transaction Management

-The technology mainly comprises a computerized marketplace server, engineered to champion digital transactions.
+The technology mainly comprises a computerized marketplace server, engineered to champion digital transaction management and revolutionize digital transactions.
 By executing a series of digital tasks, it ensures secure processing of exchanges amongst participants.
-These exchanges aren't limited to monetary or service-based transactions but extend to a various types of digital data ownership rights.
+These exchanges aren't limited to monetary or service-based transactions but extend to various types of digital data ownership rights.
 Thus, users, who originally own certain data segments, can engage in exchanges pertaining to these ownership rights.

 ### Marketplace Interaction Enhancement